LeonardoDiCarpaccio/BackPlantilla/README.md

 # things to know

 ## create Many to one relation.
-### we have to precise two column, the foraign key and the entity linked
+### we have to precise two column, the foreign key and the entity linked
 ### Exemple with projet entity which is on a ManyToOne relation with client.

 ### EX :   @Column()